kljaja92/movie-store/README.md

 ## User demo introduction

-In this part i'm show you quick overview of this website.
+In this part I am going to show you quick overview of this website.
 <br>

 This is the look of homepage card